(888) 552-6760 SCHEDULE AN APPOINTMENT

 Imaging

-CT scan: CT scans are useful when making the initial soft tissue sarcoma diagnosis, and to see if the cancer has spread to other areas of the body.
+CT scans: CT scans are useful when making the initial soft tissue sarcoma diagnosis, and to see if the cancer has spread to other areas of the body.
 CT scans also may be used to guide a biopsy needle.

-MRI: An MRI may help outline a tumor in the soft tissues, and may also help determine if cancer cells have spread.
+MRIs: MRIs may help outline a tumor in the soft tissues, and may also help determine if cancer cells have spread.

 Laparoscopic procedures